vanandrew/Presentations/MEDIC/medic_presentation.md

 - Future work
   - Test on other ME-EPI protocols as more ME-EPI datasets become available.
   - Modified MEDIC for Bipolar ME acquisitions can allow reduction in time between echoes.
+  - Using denoising methods (e.g. NORDIC) on phase images may improve SNR and distortion correction in high susceptibility regions.
 :::
 </div>